hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * But this is achievable only when the dataset is large enough, higher dimensions of the data (such as images), larger dataset is needed.

 ## Data Preprocessing Methods 😱
+### Shuffle the data before spliting
+* When the arrangement of labels not distributed similar for training and testing data, better to shuffle the data before spliting into training and testing.

 ### Better to Normalize to the same range
 * When features are in different ranges, better to normalize them into the same range.
 * [sklearn functions][7]